What is Customer Feedback & How to Work with it?

 How to Make a Perfect Customer Feedback Strategy?

 Set up a feedback system.
-Most business owners neglect it, and it’s a pity because each client:
+Most business owners disregard it but they shouldn’t as each client:

-- Will help to identify unscrupulous employees (for example, a rude sales manager)
+- will help identify unscrupulous employees (for example, a rude sales manager).

-Let's see how your customers can give feedback.
-Each of these types requires different efforts from the client.
+Let's see how your customers can leave feedback.
+Each of these types requires different actions from the client.

-The buyer or customer photographs the product or the result of your work.
-It is the photo that clearly shows what is good or bad and is direct proof of his words.
-Taking a photo is not so difficult since everyone has a smartphone with a good camera.
-But in most cases, the client doesn’t want to give feedback at all, forgetting the photo.
-Therefore, you need to come up with some kind of trick to push the client to take a photo: for example, some kind of bonus in return.
+The buyer or customer takes a photo of the product or the result of your work.
+This photo shows clearly what is good or bad and is a direct proof of their words.
+Taking a photo is not that difficult since everyone has a smartphone with a good camera.
+But in most cases, the client doesn’t want to give feedback at all.
+Therefore, you need to come up with some kind of trick to push the client to take a photo: for example, a bonus in return.

 This feedback type has the same issues as the previous one.
 It takes a lot for a customer to shoot a video.
 Usually, only two types of clients do that: either they are extremely satisfied or vice versa.

-And as said before, you can offer something to your client in return for a video review.
+And as it was said before, you can offer something to your client in return for a video review.

-The client is interested in leaving the video when there is a possibility to receive a gift.
-And if you provide the customer with a discount code, he or she will order something from you next time as there is an available discount.
+The client will be interested in leaving the video when there is a possibility to receive a gift.
+And if you provide the customer with a discount code, they will order something from you next time as there is an available discount.

-True, this will not work for everyone as many people are shy or afraid to speak on camera.
-But there are brave ones who will gladly shoot a video.
+However, this will not work for everyone as many people are shy or afraid to speak on camera, but there are brave ones who will do it gladly.

 It is easiest to give feedback in the form of text.
-But even here, it is not necessary to require the client to write a lot (and expect that they will write a lot).
+But even here, it is not necessary to require the client to write a lot (and expect that they will do so).
 However, there are more chances to get feedback in the form of text.

-There are other types of feedback: telephone conversation, personal meeting, or audio recordings.
-But they are not used so often, and they can not be applied in all business areas.
+Other types of feedback include telephone conversations, personal meetings, or audio recordings.
+But they are not used so often and can not be applied in all business areas.

 How do you get feedback from a client?
 People are reluctant to get in touch, even if they like everything.
 They speak much more actively if they are dissatisfied with something.
-And then, they will rather go and talk about you on reviews and on social networks than turn to the company with a claim.
+And then, they will rather go and talk about you in reviews and on social networks than address the company with a claim.

-You need to build relations with clients in such a way that they know they can contact you in any case: if they are satisfied and if there are any issues.
-Show that you are ready to communicate with customers, that the opinion of each of them is important to you.
+You need to build relations with clients in such a way that they know they can contact you in any case: whether they are satisfied or there are any issues.
+Show that you are ready to communicate with customers and that the opinion of each of them is important to you.

 The 5 Customer Feedback Methods

-So now you understand why it is important to work with any type of feedback, including the negative ones.
+So, now you understand why it is important to work with all types of feedback, including negative ones.
 Let’s see how you can get them.

 1. Social Media Surveys and Dedicated Feedback Topics

-The easiest thing in the world is to ask people while they are in their natural habitat, a.k.a. social media.
+The easiest way is to ask people for reviews while they are in their natural habitat, a.k.a. social media.

-As you can remember, Facebook has groups that you can create for your business.
+As you remember, Facebook has an option for creating groups for your business.
 This is more than just a page.
-It is the place where you can communicate with your customers faster, obtain their feedback, and, in some cases, create communities if you are interested.
+It is a place where you can communicate with your customers faster, obtain their feedback, and, in some cases, create communities if it is required.

-Besides, Facebook itself asks people to rate pages and groups, so your group is most likely to have some kind of rating that is totally made by your customers.
+Besides, Facebook itself asks people to rate pages and groups, so your group will most likely have some rating that is based on your customers' reviews.

 2. Get the Feedback via Email or an App

 Invite customers to rate your service.
-Send an email or in-app message asking you to rate your service.
+Send an email or in-app message asking the customers to rate your service.
 You can also do this through messengers.

 Do not make a big rating scale.
 Place 5 stars where each customer can rate your product or service from 1 to 5.